kubeshop/testkube/docs/executor-curl.md

 Save a test in a format as described above.
 In this example, it is `curl-test.json`.

-Create the test by running `kubectl testkube scripts create --file curl-test.json --name curl-test --type "curl/test"`.
+Create the test by running `kubectl testkube create test --file curl-test.json --name curl-test --type "curl/test"`.

-Check if the test was created using the command `kubectl testkube scripts list`.
+Check if the test was created using the command `kubectl testkube get tests`.
 The output will be similar to:

 ```sh